swgpu/SWGPU/README.md

 - **Performance:** We used WebGPU API for a blazing fast rendering.
 - **Lightweight:** The lib minzipped size is just 73 kB (1Mb with Rapier2D & Rapier3D).

-You can check the documentation [here](http://warme-engine.com/).
-For a more concret overview on it, you can play examples [here](http://demo.warme-engine.com/) and check the demo source code [here](https://github.com/jay19240/WARME/tree/main/src/samples).
+For a more concret overview on it, you can play [examples](http://demo.warme-engine.com/).

 ## Table of content